BTIP2023/pgc-perf-opt/docker/README.md

 ### 1. Base Image (`pgc-perf-opt.Dockerfile`)

 This image serves as the base image of all research objectives.
 This attempts to ensure full compatibility with the project's entire codebase, from `code/` to `presentations/`.
+Notable features include utilities like `tree`, `curl` and `nano`, pre-installation of all required packages (`tidyverse` *et al.*) for the current project, and out-of-the-box support for Conda and Reticulate for the default user `rstudio` (accessible through RStudio Server, and may be setup for `root` terminal by running `Rscript reticulate::use_miniconda('r-reticulate')`).

 To pull the latest version: